melsod/OCSWinter2020/README.md

 - Make a folder on your computer where you would like to save the repository
 - In the GitHub Desktop program, click on the File menu (in the top, left hand corner)
 - Click on Clone Repository
-- Select the "GitHub.com" tab if it is not aleady selected
+- Select the "GitHub.com" tab if it is not already selected
 - Your repositories should be visible assuming that you successfully signed into GitHub on the Desktop Client
 - Select the GitHubUsername/OCSWinter2020 option
 - Choose the local path where you want to save the repository (just below the repository options)